jihoon0324/jihoon0324/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently stduying React
+- 🌱 I’m currently stduying React...
 - 👯 I’m looking for job ...